Unsupported Browser Detected

 More concerned than excited about longevity

-Americans are living longer—and while that’s great news, some are less excited about it than others.
-In fact, only 52% of Gen Xers say they want to live to 100, compared to 53% of Boomers, 59% of Millennials, and 63% of Gen Zers.
-However, when thinking about living a very long life, such as to age 100, Gen Xers say the top benefits are continued meaningful relationships with family and friends (69%), more time to explore and have new experiences (65%), and witnessing new discoveries and watching the world evolve (56%).
+Americans are living longer — and while that’s great news, some are less excited about it than others.
+48% of Gen Xers say they want to live to 100, compared to 44% of Boomers, 51% of Millennials, and 55% of Gen Zers.
+However, when thinking about living a very long life, such as to age 100, Gen Xers say the top benefits are continued meaningful relationships with family and friends (80%), witnessing new discoveries and watching the world evolve (65%), and more time to explore and have new experiences (62%).

 Not thrilled about the idea of working longer